tristanbatchler/tbat.me/_posts/2024-11-09-godot-golang-mmo-part-2.md

 }
 ```

 Here's the other function that talks directly to Godot.
 It reads off packets we've queued in the send channel, converts them to bytes, and sends them down the wire.
+It is important to note that we are creating a **binary** message writer, since protobuf messages are binary.
+We also append a newline character to the end of every message to help prevent messages from "sticking" together.

 ```directory
 /server/internal/server/clients/websocketclient.go